exodus-tola-mindCoder/exodus-tola-mindCoder/README.md

 - 🌱 **Currently learning:** Generative AI
 - 👯 **Looking to collaborate on:** Open-source projects and developer tools
 - 💬 **Ask me about:** JavaScript/TypeScript, CLI tools, and
-- ⚡ **Fun fact:** I don’t code for fun, if it doesn’t solve a problem, I don’t write a line
+- ⚡ **Fun fact:** I don’t code for fun, if it doesn’t solve a problem, I don’t touch it.
+This is basically the Saved Message of My Life!

 ---